coolguydork/amsco-ap-world-history-study-guide-companion/Unit-5.9/Connections.md

 ## Builds On

-**[[Unit-5.3/Industrial Revolution Begins Overview|Industrial Revolution Begins Overview]]** Topic 5.3 establishes the origins and mechanics of the Industrial Revolution (coal, steam, textiles, Britain).
+**[[Unit-5.3/Industrial Revolution Begins Overview|Industrial Revolution Begins Overview]]** [[Unit-5.3/Industrial Revolution Begins Overview|Topic 5.3]] establishes the origins and mechanics of the Industrial Revolution (coal, steam, textiles, Britain).
 Topic 5.9 asks what those mechanics *did to people*.
 You cannot explain working-class hardship or the cult of domesticity without understanding the factory system and urbanization that 5.3 describes.

 **[[Unit-5.4/Industrialization Spreads Overview|Industrialization Spreads Overview]]**
-Topic 5.4 covers industrialization's geographic spread to Europe, the U.S., and Japan.
+[[Unit-5.4/Industrialization Spreads Overview|Topic 5.4]] covers industrialization's geographic spread to Europe, the U.S., and Japan.
 Topic 5.9's social effects — new class structures, feminism, urban reform — occurred across all these regions, not just Britain.
 The spread of industrialization is the spread of 5.9's social changes.

 ## Leads To